Basic Algorithm Templates

 empty()

-push() Inserts an element
+push() Insert an element

-top() Returns the top element
+top() Return the top element

-pop() Pops the top element
+pop() Pop the top element

-To define as a min heap: priority_queue<int, vector<int>, greater<int>> q;
+Define as min heap: priority_queue<int, vector<int>, greater<int>> q;

-stack, stack
+stack, Stack

 size()